-MOTION: Dr. Lisa Linning made a motion to accept the minutes from the July 22, 2021 meeting.
+MOTION: Dr. Lisa Linning made a motion to accept the minutes from the July 22, 2021

+meeting.

 SECOND: Michelle Sandoval

-VOTE: Motion passed unanimously with no opposition or abstention.
+VOTE: Motion passed unanimously.

-Agenda Items #12 and #15 were taken out of order.
+Agenda Items #15 and #12 were taken out of order.

-15. For Possible Action, Approval of 2022 Meeting Schedule
+15. For Possible Action.
+Approval of 2022 Meeting Schedule